BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Soon after, there is no stopping Harrison Craig, despite his stuttering problem.
 He had on the ARIA Singles Chart three top ten songs, and his cover single Unchained Melody reached No. 2.
 More Than a Dream, his original song, peaked at No. 2.

 He released his first album More Than a Dream on 25 June 2013, while he released his second album on April 11, 2014.
 He also released his third album in November 2016.
-His influences include Elvis Presley, Michael Buble, Andrea Bocelli, Nat King Cole, and many others.
+His influences include Elvis, Michael Buble, Andrea Bocelli, Nat King Cole, and many others.

-James Hodges Ellis, Barry Darcy, and Harrison Craig are only three famous singers who sound like the King of Pop.
-However, many other singers can sing like Elvis, and can mimic his voice.
+James Hodges Ellis, Barry Darcy, and Harrison are only three famous singers who sound like the King of Pop.
+However, many other singers can sing similar to Elvis, and can mimic his voice.
 And mimicking the voice of Elvis seems relatively easy.
 Moreover, other bands, for example, like the Beatles, Rolling Stones, Led Zeppelin, Monkeys, Beach Boys, Queen, and even ABBA have tributes to Elvis Presley.

 Elvis Presley’s voice may be easy to mimic, as shown by countless singers who could sing like him.
 Nevertheless, Elvis as a person and as a performer is not easy to equal.
 His rendition and personality make him like a god when he is on stage.
 He was a complete performer who could mesmerize a crowd.